mdibl/biocore_documentation/intro_to_WSL.md

 ## Installing a Linux Distribution

-#### Enabling WSL was just the first step, with the second being to select a Linux distribution
+#### Enabling WSL is the first step, the second being to select a Linux distribution

 <p> Microsoft offers a few distributions of Linux for install on its store, for this example we're going to use Ubuntu.
 Developed by the company Canonical, Ubuntu is one of the most widely used and supported Linux distributions, in part due to it's stability and robust featureset.
 Canonical follows a 6 month release cycle, with the LTS version of its operating system being supported for at least 5 years after launch.</p>